wallabyjs/console-ninja/README.md

 ### Hover tooltip

-Hovering over Console Ninja output, such as logs or errors, will display more details, such as the log value, error message, and stack trace.
+Hovering over Console Ninja output, such as logs or errors, will display more details, such as the log value, timestamp, error message, and stack trace.

 ![hover](https://camo.githubusercontent.com/6c550401d73a3fb294976942acf6223132f2635ae9a6878c30673efb9a7f0cd7/68747470733a2f2f636f6e736f6c652d6e696e6a612e636f6d2f696d616765732f646f63732d686f7665722e706e67)